Technical specification

 eidas:country:xx scope allows for interfaced clients to skip TARA’s user interface and direct the authentication flow straight to specified country’s authentication service.

-Currently, the following countries are supported for private sector client authentication:
+Currently, the following countries are supported in the production environment for private sector client authentication:

 Country Country code